-The Nordic energy market regulators, who have co-operated unofficially since the year 1999 and officially as the Forum of Nordic Energy Regulators (NordREG) after the signing of the Memorandum of Understanding in 2002, enhanced their co-operation in the year 2004 by preparing a Work Programme for the year 2005.
+The Nordic Energy Regulators (NordREG) continued their intense co-operation in 2005 through working on the topics described in their Work Programme for the year 2005.
 In it four strategic objectives for the work on the Nordic electricity market were stated.
 The strategic objectives are the following: 1) A truly common Nordic retail market with free choice of supplier, 2) A well-functioning wholesale market with competitive prices, 3) Reliable supply and 4) Efficient regulation of TSOs.

 As regards the development of the interconnections of the Finnish electricity transmission network with other EU countries' networks, there were two significant projects.
 In February 2005, the Finnish and Swedish TSOs published their decision to construct a new cross-border transmission line between Finland and Sweden.
-The connection - a DC cable of 600 - 800 MW - will strengthen transmission interconnections between the countries and contribute to a decrease in temporary electricity price differences between Finland and Sweden.
-The submarine cable will be ready in autumn of 2010 and the TSO's will share the ownership and investment costs of the cable, amounting to some 200 million euros.
+The connection - a DC cable of 800 MW - will strengthen transmission interconnections between the countries and contribute to a decrease in temporary electricity price differences between Finland and Sweden.
+The submarine cable will be ready in autumn of 2010 and the TSO's will share the ownership and investment costs of the cable, amounting to some 230 million euros.